UEABIO/physalia-intro-stats-2023/docs/10-Data-insights-part-1.md

 </table>

 </div>

 So about 44% of our sample is made up of observations from Adelie penguins.
+We also know that our Chinstrap penguins make up less than 20% of the dataset.
 When it comes to making summaries about categorical data, that's about the best we can do, we can make observations about the most common categorical observations, and the relative proportions.

+Here it is important to consider whether we have any evidence for sampling bias.
+Or just to understand that the power of any analyses might be limited by the least abundant group.
+Either way it will be important to record and report these numbers when producing any analyses.

 ```r